 A website is the complete opposite of a resume.
 Everything bad about resumes can be fixed simply by having a website.
 I’d go as far as to say that not having a website is like shooting yourself in the foot – it’s that useful.

-4 Reasons Why You Need to Build Yourself a Website
+4 Reasons Why You Need to Make a Personal Website

 1) A website isn’t static; it’s dynamic.
 It’s ever-changing.
 The moment you accomplish something, you can add it to your website.
+When you complete a project, you can put it in your portfolio for all to see.
 You don’t need to print new copies of it and send it out to your contacts over and over; you just update it.
 People can continually come back and see what you’re up to.

 2) Having a website makes you more findable.
 If all you have is a resume, you have to go out and hand it to people to get your name out.
 If someone wanted to look you up on the internet and you didn’t have a website, all they might get is a Facebook or Twitter profile.